Holo-Host/holo-proto/README.md

     docker-compose build

-Now decide if you want to run in development mode for iterating on the code, or just bake a "production-ready" assortment of containers with everything baked in.
+Now decide if you want to run in development mode for iterating on the code, or just build a "production-ready" assortment of containers with everything baked in.

-### "Production-ready" build

-After you've built the containers, simply invoke:

-    docker-compose -f docker-compose.yml up

-And all services will spin up.
-Eventually a web server will be available at http://localhost:8000

 ### Development mode

-For iterating on the code, your final docker-compose command will be different, and you'll have to run some watch scripts to compile your TypeScript on the fly.
-Additionally, you might choose to only run one containered service at a time.
+For iterating on the code, you'll want to follow these steps to have the quickest turnaround time.
+You have to run some watch scripts to compile your TypeScript on the fly, and the first time you run, you'll have to run `yarn install` in three different directories.

 #### Host service